gvwilson/thirdbit/src/fiction/iffy/index.md

 "Which of course begs the question, doesn't it?"
 The governor paced restlessly as he spoke.
-"What kind of man has a fully functional mil sat link in his head and a hundred milligrams of tactical antimatter in his luggage?"
+"What kind of man has a fully functional mil sat link in his head and twenty milligrams of tactical antimatter in his luggage?"

 Wales pushed the medic's hands away.
 "The sort of man who can change the world for you."